Exocist/ICON-1.45-WIP/README.md

+09/07/2023 - Added template macros, thanks to Eranziel for coding this!

 30/06/2023 - Added white flag icon, renamed dead to incapacitated

 28/06/2023 - Sheet update: Added gear, split trophies from abilities and relics from traits.